Last Updated on April 19, 2022 by Real Men Sow

-I’ve been a big fan of dalek compost bins ever since someone kindly left one outside our allotment shop, ‘free to a good home’.
+I’ve been a big fan of Dalek compost bins ever since someone kindly left one outside our allotment shop, ‘free to a good home’.
 Not one to turn down a freebie, I gathered up the bin and found it a new home in the corner of my plot.
 Immediately, I was taken with the neatness of the bin.
 Everything looks much tidier than the traditional pallet and carpet job I’d inherited.
 When I began growing in my garden, space was at a premium, and the advantages of a dalek compost bin or two over a big pallet bin were obvious.

-Personal Experience while Using Dalek Compost Bin
+Personal Experience while Using Allotment Compost Bin

 Three years later my dalek compost bins are producing enough lovely compost to feed my three raised beds.
 Pre-daleks, I’d never used kitchen compost as a soil improver, but I’m completely in love with the stuff now.
 For me, it is by far the best manure and I’d hold up my rich runner bean harvest as proof.

-What to do with Dalek Compost Bins
+What to do with Allotment Compost Bins

 Good Mix of Ingredients